-Much like Alice, Amélie’s disposition is one of constant bewilderment.
-In Alice’s Adventures in Wonderland Alice experiences her new surroundings as “a very curious thing” (Alice, p.
+Much like Alice, Amélie’s predominant feeling is one of constant bewilderment.
+In Alice’s Adventures in Wonderland, Alice experiences her new surroundings as “a very curious thing” (p.
 104), whereas Amélie’s wonderland is amazing: “That moment that I accepted Fubuki’s assignment, I entered into another dimension—a universe of pure derision” (FAT, p.
 96).
-And the inhabitants of this strange land are likewise astonished by her.
-Alice’s strangeness is directly mentioned by the Gryphon: “you are a simpleton” [emphasis in the original] (Alice, p.
-127), and by the Duchess: “you don’t know much […] and that’s a fact” (Alice, p.
+Likewise, the inhabitants of this strange land are astonished by her.
+Alice’s strangeness is directly mentioned by the Gryphon: “you are a simpleton” [emphasis in the original] (p.
+127), and by the Duchess: “you don’t know much […] and that’s a fact” (p.
 83).
-Likewise, Amélie’s Japanese colleagues address her in negatively critical terms, but their words seem to carry more spite: “Either you are a traitor or you’re a half-wit.
+Likewise, Amélie’s Japanese colleagues address her in negative terms, but their words seem more spiteful: “Either you are a traitor or you’re a half-wit.
 There’s no third option” (FAT, p.
 47).

-Furthermore, it is no wonder that Amélie is befuddled, for she is forced to deal with rules that are constantly changing.
+It is no wonder that Amélie is befuddled, for she is forced to deal with rules that are constantly changing.
 For instance, after serving tea and conversing with delegates from another company, she is reprimanded for addressing them in Japanese.
-She is also ordered to forget the language and, since she was hired as a translator in the first place, the overall scene is nothing short of a mad tea party.
+She is also ordered to forget the language and, given that she was initially hired as a translator, the overall scenario is little short of a mad hatter’s tea party.

 As a representation of modern Japan, Yumimoto is a hierarchical enterprise in which one is constantly at risk of being metaphorically beheaded by one’s superior, an atmosphere reminiscent of the Queen’s domain in Alice’s Adventures: “The Queen had only one way of settling all difficulties, great or small.
 ‘Off with his head!’ she said, without even looking round” (Alice, pp. 113–114).
-It is a place of chaos and frustration where any sense of stability or normality has been tossed out the window.
-Or, as the narrator concludes: “No one knows what ‘eccentric’ means until they’ve met a Japanese eccentric.
+Similarly, Yumimoto is a place of chaos and frustration where any sense of stability or normality has been tossed out the window.
+As the narrator concludes: “No one knows what ‘eccentric’ means until they’ve met a Japanese eccentric.
 I slept under the trash in the offices of a major corporation.
-So what.
+So what?
 Japan is a country that knows the meaning of ‘losing it’” (FAT, pp. 62–63).

 Western paradigms of perception

 Throughout the text, several devices are employed to bring into relief the Western frame of reference.
 The first of these is the namedropping of key Western figures and concepts.
-Replete with such evocations, hardly a page goes by without a name or a direct citation making an appearance.
+Hardly a page goes by without such a reference.
 They serve the narrator as explanatory tools, concepts through which she gauges things or makes sense of them via comparison, identification or irony.
-Even the title of the novel itself is a direct reference to Kierkegaard’s tract Fear and Trembling, and other examples abound.
+Even the title of the novel is a direct allusion to Kierkegaard’s Fear and Trembling, and other examples abound.